oracle/terraform-provider-oci/website/docs/r/core_compute_capacity_report.html.markdown

 		If you do not specify a fault domain, the capacity report includes information about all fault domains.
 	* `instance_shape` - (Required) The shape that you want to request a capacity report for.
 You can enumerate all available shapes by calling [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Shape/ListShapes).
 	* `instance_shape_config` - (Optional) The shape configuration for a shape in a capacity report.
+		* `baseline_ocpu_utilization` - (Optional) The baseline OCPU utilization for a subcore burstable VM instance.
+Leave this attribute blank for a non-burstable instance, or explicitly specify non-burstable with `BASELINE_1_1`.

+			The following values are supported:
+			* `BASELINE_1_8` - baseline usage is 1/8 of an OCPU.
+			* `BASELINE_1_2` - baseline usage is 1/2 of an OCPU.
+			* `BASELINE_1_1` - baseline usage is an entire OCPU.
+This represents a non-burstable instance.
 		* `memory_in_gbs` - (Optional) The total amount of memory available to the instance, in gigabytes.
 		* `nvmes` - (Optional) The number of NVMe drives to be used for storage.
 		* `ocpus` - (Optional) The total number of OCPUs available to the instance.